ThermoHands: A Benchmark for 3D Hand Pose Estimation from Egocentric Thermal Images: Related Works

 Datasets with 3D hand pose annotations are imperative for training and evaluating \emph{ad-hoc} models.
 Existing datasets, according to their approaches of annotation acquisition, can be summarized as four types in general, \ie, marker-based~\cite{yuan2017bighand2, garcia2018first, taheri2020grab,fan2023arctic}, synthetic~\cite{mueller2017real, hasson2019learning, mueller2019real, mueller2018ganerated, zimmermann2017learning}, manual~\cite{mueller2017real,sridhar2016real} or hybrid~\cite{chao2021dexycb, zimmermann2019freihand, moon2020interhand2, liu2022hoi4d, ohkawa2023assemblyhands}, and automatic~\cite{hampali2020honnotate,brahmbhatt2020contactpose,kwon2021h2o,sener2022assembly101} annotated datasets.
 Marker-based approaches, using magnetic sensor~\cite{yuan2017bighand2, garcia2018first} or Mocap markers~\cite{taheri2020grab,fan2023arctic}, can alter and induce bias to the hand appearance.
 Synthetic data~\cite{mueller2017real, hasson2019learning, mueller2018ganerated, zimmermann2017learning,mueller2019real} suffers from the \emph{sim2real} gap in terms of hand motion and texture features.
 Introducing human annotators to fully~\cite{mueller2017real,sridhar2016real} or partly~\cite{chao2021dexycb, zimmermann2019freihand, moon2020interhand2, liu2022hoi4d, ohkawa2023assemblyhands} annotate 2D/3D keypoints circumvents the issues above, but it either limits the scale of datasets or manifests costly and laborious in practice.
 Most similar to ours, some datasets adopt fully automatic pipelines to obtain 3D hand pose annotations~\cite{hampali2020honnotate,brahmbhatt2020contactpose,kwon2021h2o}, which leverage pre-trained models (\eg OpenPose~\cite{8765346}) to infer the prior hand information and rely on optimization to fit the MANO hand model~\cite{MANO}.

-Despite the existing progress, previous datasets only provide depth~\cite{yuan2017bighand2, mueller2019real}, RGB images~\cite{mueller2018ganerated, moon2020interhand2, zimmermann2019freihand, ohkawa2023assemblyhands} or both of them~\cite{garcia2018first, taheri2020grab, hasson2019learning,zimmermann2017learning,mueller2017real,sridhar2016real,chao2021dexycb, liu2022hoi4d,hampali2020honnotate,brahmbhatt2020contactpose,kwon2021h2o} as the input spectra, unable to support the study of NIR or thermal image-based 3D hand pose estimation.
-ThermoHands fills the gap by providing a moderate amount of multi-spectral image data, from infrared to visual light, paired with depth images.
-Moreover, we capture bimanual actions from both egocentric and exocentric viewpoints and design hand-object as well as hand-virtual interaction actions to facilitate a wide range of applications. \cref{tab:dataset} shows a comprehensive comparison between the existing datasets (in chronological order) and ours.
+Despite the existing progress, previous datasets only provide depth~\cite{yuan2017bighand2, mueller2019real}, RGB images~\cite{mueller2018ganerated, moon2020interhand2, zimmermann2019freihand, ohkawa2023assemblyhands} or both of them~\cite{garcia2018first, taheri2020grab, hasson2019learning,zimmermann2017learning,mueller2017real,sridhar2016real,chao2021dexycb, liu2022hoi4d,hampali2020honnotate,brahmbhatt2020contactpose,kwon2021h2o} as the input spectra, unable to support the study of NIR or thermal image-based 3D hand pose estimation. \sysname fills the gap by providing a moderate amount of multi-spectral image data, from infrared to visual light, paired with depth images.
+Moreover, we capture bimanual actions from both egocentric and exocentric viewpoints and design hand-object as well as hand-virtual interaction actions to facilitate a wide range of applications.